May 26, 2023 Vas Nair

 Recognise and reward learning

-Create opportunities such as short-term management opportunities or stretch assignments for individuals who excel at their job and their development.
+Create opportunities such as short-term management opportunities or stretch assignments for individuals who excel at their jobs and their development.
 You could add to this by establishing career pathways that require the extension of a particular area of expertise.
 When such requirements are broadly advertised, your employees will connect the value of learning and growth with career advancement.
 Another way to recognize learning is by including achievements in your newsletters and other communications.

 Communicate what matters